alexfarah2/Exam4_Python/README.md

 pytest

 I provided the sample.txt that I used to test the functions when I was making them.
+I also wrote the answer to question 7 at the end of the q3 code.

 ##Thanks for a great semester!